 Vargas holds undergraduate degrees from The University of Texas, Austin and a Ph.D. in Sociology (doctoral emphasis in Feminist Studies) from The University of California, Santa Cruz.

-Professor Vargas’s research draws from queer of color critique, critical race feminisms, Chicana/Latina studies, oral histories, and queer ethnography to pose questions related to queer sexuality, racialized gender, cultural productions, and working/underclass aesthetics.
+Professor Vargas’s research draws from queer of color critique, critical race feminism, Chicana/Latina studies, oral histories, borderlands theory, and queer ethnography to pose questions related to queer sexuality, racialized gender, cultural productions, and working/underclass aesthetics.

 Vargas is the author of Dissonant Divas in Chicana Music: The Limits of La Onda (University of Minnesota Press, 2012).
 Awarded three book prizes: The Woody Guthrie Prize for Best Book in Popular Music Studies (International Association for the Study of Popular Music); Best Book in Chicana/o Studies (The National Association for the Study of Chicana and Chicano Studies); Honorable Mention, Outstanding Book in Latino Studies (Latin American Studies Association, Latino Studies Section.
 Book Webpage: http://www.upress.umn.edu/book-division/books/dissonant-divas-in-chicana-music